voyagermesh/voyager/docs/guides/ingress/configuration/ssl-passthrough.md

 The annotation `ingress.appscode.com/ssl-passthrough` allows to configure TLS termination in the backend and not in haproxy.
 When set to `true`, passes TLS connections directly to backend.

-If `ssl-passthrough` is used the mode has to be TCP.
+If `ssl-passthrough` is used, HAProxy will use `tcp`.
 For more details see  [here](https://www.haproxy.com/documentation/haproxy/deployment-guides/tls-infrastructure/).
-When `ssl-pasthrough` is enabled, voyager automatically converts your HTTP rules to TCP rules.
+When `ssl-pasthrough` is enabled, Voyager automatically converts your HTTP ingress rules to TCP rules.

-Please note that following things are not supported while using `ssl-pasthrough`:
+Please note that following features are not supported when using `ssl-pasthrough`:

 - Multiple paths for HTTP rules.
 - `headerRules` and `rewriteRules` for backends.
 - Specifying TLS for TCP rules.

-Note that, you can not use TLS in passthrough mode.
-To ensure that voyager always sets `noTLS=true` when converting HTTP rules to TCP rules.
 So even if you define `spec.tls` for your HTTP hosts, it will be ignored.

-But voyager will not modify your existing TCP rules.
-Instead it will cause a validation error if TLS defined for existing TCP rules.
+Voyager will not modify your existing TCP rules.
+Instead it will cause a validation error if TLS defined for existing TCP rules on same port.
 In that case, you have to either ensure TCP hosts do not match with `spec.tls` or, just set `noTLS=true` for those TCP rules.

 ## Ingress Example